Skip to Content

 Why Fort Myers Pedestrian Fatalities Are More Common at Night

-• Naples Car Accident Crisis: Why 2024 Is The Deadliest Year on Record
+• Naples Car Accident Crisis: Why 2024 Is the Deadliest Year on Record

 Naples car crash statistics paint a grim picture for 2024, with Collier County already reporting 61 fatalities from 6,254 crashes.
 This alarming trend follows a 12.8% increase in fatal crashes from 2018 through 2022, significantly impacting local communities and families.